Skip to main content

 • stability

-The game's stability has received mixed feedback, with many players noting a variety of bugs and glitches, particularly related to map navigation and item interactions.
-While some users report minimal issues and a generally enjoyable experience, others highlight significant problems that can impact gameplay, especially in an early access context.
-Overall, the game shows potential but requires further refinement to address its stability concerns.
+The game's stability has received mixed feedback, with many players noting a variety of bugs and glitches, particularly related to map and object interactions.
+While some users report a relatively smooth experience with minimal issues, others highlight significant problems, such as disappearing items and collision errors.
+Overall, as an early access title, it shows potential but requires further refinement to address its stability concerns.

-• “The prologue was really stable, no glitches, bugs, or random crashes.”
+• “The prologue was really stable, with no glitches, bugs, or random crashes.”

 • “Runs great on my 5-year-old system.”

-• “Buggy as all hell since I died and the storage chest that is supposed to appear in the place you died just up and disappeared, making me lose a number of important items.”
+• “Buggy as all hell since I died and the storage chest that is supposed to appear in the place you died just up and disappeared and made me lose a number of important items.”

 • “Huge number of bugs, mainly map glitches, random severe lags, and objects randomly moving out of space.”